 A regular lawsuit procedure is initiated directly either after the amicable collections has failed due to dispute by the debtor, or after the legal dunning procedure if the debtor has appealed.
 A written pre-procedure is usually issued.
 Both the plaintiff and defendant must exchange opinions and proof by letter until the judge believes all the relevant information needed to make a judgment has been received.
 In this case, a hearing is scheduled, during which both parties must be present.
 After the hearing, the judge sets a date to publish the final judgment, and both parties will be informed about the outcome in writing by the court.

 Appealing against the judgment (the threshold is EUR 600) is possible.
 That will trigger a second verdict by the court of second instance (local court to district court, district court to higher regional court).
 In the case of third instance, the review will be restricted to a check on whether or not the statutes were applied correctly.
 Any later amendment of facts or proof is not permissible.

 The average duration of a legal dunning process is between eight and 12 weeks, whereas a court procedure can take 12 months or longer, depending on the complexity of the case and the availability of the judge and lawyers on both sides.

 4.8.
 Costs and interest in the legal phase

-Extrajudicial interest and costs can be claimed as part of the outstanding monies during the legal proceedings.
-Approximately 60% of the German courts award this additional claim, but the outcome depends on the court and the judge.
+Extrajudicial interest and costs can be claimed as part of the outstanding monies during legal proceedings.
+Approximately 60% of German courts award this additional claim, but the outcome depends on the court and judge.
 In all cases, the losing party has to bear the costs of the legal proceedings according to paragraph 91ff. of the German Civil Process Law.
 In the case of a legal settlement, the parties bear the costs of the corresponding proceedings in proportion to their prevailing or failing.